Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Problem statement

 \section{Problem statement}

 We are given a hierarchical plan represented as a task tree consisting of three types of nodes: primitive actions as leaves, sequence nodes, and parallel nodes.
 Primitive action nodes contain distributions over their resource consumption.
-Although any other resource can be represented, we will assume henceforth, in order to be more concrete, that the only resource of interest is time.
-A sequence node $v_s$ denotes a task that has been decomposed into subtasks, represented by the children of $v_s$, which must be executed in sequence in order to execute $v_s$.
-We assume that a subtask of $v_s$ begins as soon as its predecessor in the sequence terminates.
-Task $v_s$ terminates when its last subtask terminates.
-A parallel node $v_p$ also denotes a decomposed task, but subtasks begin execution in parallel immediately when task $v_p$ begins execution; $v_p$ terminates as soon as all of the children of $v_p$ terminate.

-Resource consumption is uncertain, and described as probability distributions in the leaf nodes.
+Many resources can be modeled using the proposed approach.
+For example if the resource of interest is memory, tasks running in parallel use the sum of the memory space of each of the tasks; if they run in sequence, only the maximum thereof is needed.
+Note that the role parallel and sequence node is inversed here.
+We will assume henceforth, in order to be more concrete, that the resource of interest is time, i.e., that parallel nodes represent maximum and sequence nodes represent sum.

+The tasks trees that we analyze are composed of sequence nodes, parallel nodes and leaves that we call primitive tasks.
+A sequence node represents a composition of tasks in sequence.
+Its makespan is the the sum of the makespans of its child nodes.
+A parallel node represents a composition of tasks in parallel.
+Its makespan is the maximum of the makespan of its child nodes.
+The makespans of the primitive nodes at the leafs of the tree are uncertain, and described as probability distributions.
 We assume that the distributions are independent (but {\em not} necessarily identically distributed).
-We also assume initially that the r.v.s are discrete and have finite support (i.e. number of values for which the probability is non-zero).
-As the resource of interest is assumed to be completion time, let each leaf node $v$ have a completion-time distribution $P_v$, in some cases represented as a cumulative distribution function form (CDF) $F_v$.
+We also assume initially that the random variables are discrete and have finite support (i.e. the number of values for which the probability is non-zero is finite).
+In this paper, we use the term $P_X$ to denote the (discrete) probability distribution of a (discrete) random variable $X$, i.e., the list of the probabilities of the outcomes, also known as the probability mass function.
+We use the term $F_X$ to denote the cumulative distribution function, i.e., $F_X(x)$ is the probability that $X$ will take a value less than or equal to $x$.
+More specifically, as the resource of interest is completion time, we associate each leaf node, $v$, with the random variable, $X_v$, that represents the distribution of the a completion-time distribution $P_{X_v}$ and a cumulative distribution function (CDF) $F_{X_v}$.

+For clarity, we use the following standard for notations in the paper.
+First, we denote all random variables by symbols of the form $X_{name}$ where in the subscript we put the name of the variable.
+Second, we use the symbol $\tau_{name}$ where the subscript contains a name of a node to denote the subtree starting at this node, i.e., the node is the root of the subtree.
+Note that $X_{\tau_{v}}$ and $X_v$ have the same meaning - a random variable representing the makespan of the subtree $\tau_{v}$.
+Last, we use primed versions of random variables to denote approximations, i.e., the symbol $X'_{name}$ denotes an approximation of the random variable $X_{name}$.

+The main computational problem analyzed in this paper is the {\em deadline problem}: \begin{definition} Given a task tree $\tau $ and a deadline $T$, the \emph{deadline problem} is to compute $F_{X_\tau}(T)$. \end{definition}